i-witness/heroku-server/README.md

 - a database holding user details (identifier, email address and demographics) and activity (date, time and location), and;
 - an API allowing communication with the shortcut (reffered to as the `client`).

+#### In future...

+We hope to bring functionality from the iOS shortcut described above into a _native_ application.
+Following a successful trial- and data-collection-period using the shortcut, we will begin developement of this app.
+This will be made available for both iOS (via the official app store and alternatives like AltStore) and also android (via Google Play, F-Droid or direct APK download).
+In addition to the above, we aim to develop the following extra features (may depend upon specific device):

+- full hands-free mode using only voice control for activation and input;
+- provide the user with accurate & automated legal advice, and;
+- support from other users via 'SOS mode' with automatic location sharing.